the 606 trail

 The 606

-One of Chicago’s most popular trails, the 606 spans 2.7 miles across the city’s west side.
-The path was a decade-long project, constructing the path on an abandoned rail line.
-Completed in 2015, it’s the city’s first elevated park, connecting the Wicker Park, Bucktown, Logan Square and Humboldt Park neighborhoods.
-In addition to its leafy, two-lane trail, The 606 also offers visitors a chance to check out some temporary and permanent art exhibitions, as well as opportunities for kids to have fun like on the climbing web at Julia de Burgos park.
+One of Chicago’s most popular trails—and the site of a former rail line—the 606 spans 2.7 miles across the city’s West Side.
+Opening to the public in 2015 after a decade of construction, it’s the city’s first elevated park, connecting the Wicker Park, Bucktown, Logan Square and Humboldt Park neighborhoods.
+In addition to its leafy, two-lane trail, The 606 also offers visitors a chance to check out some temporary and permanent art exhibitions, as well as plenty of play opportunities for kiddos—like the climbing web at Julia de Burgos park.

 Chicago Lakefront Trail

 There are few things in Chicago more enjoyable than spending a day by the lake, and the Chicago Park District’s Lakefront Trail makes it easy to do.
-The whole trail runs along the shore for 18.5 miles, from Edgewater Beach down to 71st Street.
-If you’re not up for taking on the entire trail in one go, stop off at Navy Pier, the Museum Campus or one of the four parks that sit along the trail.
+The whole trail runs along Lake Michigan's shore for 18.5 miles, from Edgewater Beach down to 71st Street.
+If you’re not up for conquering the entire trail in one go, stop off at Navy Pier, the Museum Campus or one of the four parks that sit along the trail.

 Advertising